 A floating menu gives a comprehensive user interface for administrator to pick the managed devices.
 It provides host IP and host name in the same time, saving the trouble that the administrator tries to remember which IPs those slave hosts are assigned to.
-Since there is only one browse windows displaying on the screen in the same time, agent manager play a role like as TV channel controller.
-Administrator can easily switch to the device he wants and enter the setting webpage as he did before.
+Since there is only one browser window displaying on the screen at one time, Agent Manager plays a role like a TV channel Remote Controller.
+Administrator can easily switch to the device he/she wants and enter the configuration webpage as desired.